Did you ever wonder where that tall pointy thing came from? The history of the Eiffel Tower starts with a humiliating military defeat.

 A place to stage military drills was needed and a 119-acre parcel located between the École Militaire and the Seine was set aside for this purpose.
 A facade was eventually erected around the grounds.

 The Champ de Mars, named after the Roman god of war, was used not just for military purposes.
 In 1783 the world's first hydrogen-filled balloon was launched from there.
 International Expositions were held there in 1867, 1878, 1889 and 1900.

 More notoriously, it was the site of the Champs de Mars Massacre during the French Revolution, on July 17 1791, when a large republican crowd gathered to protest the decision by the National Assembly to retain the king as a constitutional monarch.
 When the National Guard tried to disperse the crowd stones were thrown, bullets were fired and up to fifty people were dead.

-For the expositions, massive structures were built to house the national displays.
+Seventy years later, for the expositions, massive structures were built to house the national displays.
 In 1878 the main building covered 54 acres.
-Following the expositions, the buildings were removed.
+Once the expositions closed the buildings were removed.

 The Eiffel Tower is the most visited monument in the work, and the line-ups are daunting.

 The best way to avoid the lines is to book a tour before you leave home.
 Your guide will whisk you past the crowds, into the elevator and up the tower.
 You don't want to waste your time in Paris waiting in lines!